theuserge/TheUserge.github.io/deployment.md

 **Legacy Method** - Using Python and all those packages which are required to Run this bot.
 You can also say a Manual way to deploy a userbot.

+**ZEET** - A free platform similar to Heroku.
+If you don't have VPS or dont want to deploy local on your system then You can deploy your userbot there.

 ## Deploying with Heroku

 [![userge deploy](https://telegra.ph/file/18f15fcd5bc54161b2fbb.jpg)](https://www.youtube.com/watch?v=M4T_BJvFqkc "How to Setup Userge Userbot")